-Communicating critical or disrespectful remarks to the child regarding the other parent.
+- Communicating critical or disrespectful remarks to the child regarding the other parent.

-> - Trying to replace someone else, such as your new partner, as child’s parent
+- Trying to replace someone else, such as your new partner, a child’s parent

-> Children do not like to hear their parents say bad things about the other.
+Children do not like to hear their parents say bad things about each other.
 It causes them great anxiety and could eventually lead to self-destructive behavior.
 Try to do everything in your power to avoid hostility between the parent of your child and yourself.
 Research shows that children who have a healthy relationship with both parents show the best long-term adjustment post-divorce.
 Counseling is available to help with this extremely difficult but important time in your life.
 Psychology Today provides a list of therapists in the Sonoma County, California area here.

-> Legal Lingo & Definitions
+Legal Lingo & Definitions